VitalLabs/nativestore/README.md

 The immutable abstraction of NativeStore is not rigorously enforced.
 Some critical things you should keep in mind:

 - Transactions are not ACID.
-They is Consistent and Isolated (by virtue of javascript's single-threadedness).
+They are Consistent and Isolated (by virtue of javascript's single-threadedness).
 While side effects are computed atomically, they are not strictly Atomic as errors will leave the database in an inconsistent state.
 There are no